F1rst-Unicorn/stocks/manual/development/deployment-testing.md

 After the package has been built all you need to do is running the client/src/ test/system/bin/vm-deployment-test.sh script.
 It will locate the package you built depending on the version number.
-Then it resets the dp-server VM to the snapshot "initialised-running", so make sure it has been created with the server instance you want to test against.
-Once the VMs are set up the use cases provided in client/src/test/system/ usecases/ will be run in alphabetical order to verify the behaviour of the client.
+The use cases provided in client/src/test/system/usecases/ will be run in alphabetical order to verify the behaviour of the client.
 Output texts will contain both human readable text as well as TeamCity service messages to be parsed by the CI server.